ksslv/ba-remake/readme.md

 Note: I haven't added many test yet.

 ### TODO
-1. User log in/log out + user authentication
-2. User profile page
-3. Enabling users to add recipes and leave reviews
+1. Adding recipes functionality
-4. Error handling + error pages
+2. Error handling + error pages
+3. Edit profile functionality
-5. Improved home page
+4. Improved home page
-6. Upgrade Djnago
+5. Upgrade Djnago
-7. CSS/HTML best practices
+6. CSS/HTML best practices

 ### Other
 If you've somehow stumbled upon this repo while trying to learn Django, here are some resources that I've personally used to get started and can recommend:
+- *Two Scoops of Django* by  D. and A. Feldroy
 - *Django for Professionals* by  William S. Vincent
-- More to be added soon